aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-manipulation/_index.md

 **Direct answer:** In Aspose.Slides, “how to create chart” means calling the API that inserts a fully configured chart object onto a slide, letting you specify type, data, and styling in a few lines of Java code.
 This single call abstracts all low‑level drawing operations, so you can focus on the data you want to visualize.

-## Why Use Aspose.Slides for Java Charts?
+## Why use Aspose.Slides for java charts?

 **Direct answer:** Choose Aspose.Slides because it delivers **50+ chart types**, supports **over 30 data‑binding options**, and can generate **multi‑hundred‑page PPTX files** without needing Microsoft PowerPoint installed, all while offering fine‑grained programmatic control.
 It also provides extensive formatting options, allowing you to customize colors, fonts, and markers, and includes APIs for exporting to PDF, SVG, and image formats.